Speak to a qualified cancer nurse

 - Practise letting your thoughts come and go without getting caught up in them.

 - Try to exercise regularly.
-Exercise has been shown to help people cope with the side effects of treatment.
+Research shows that exercise can help people cope with the side effects of treatment.

 - Focus on making healthy choices in areas of your life that you can control, such as eating well and getting regular exercise.